62 Notable alumni of

 Biography

-Emmanuel Lewis is a retired American actor, best known for playing the title character in the 1980s television sitcom Webster.
+Emmanuel Lewis is a retired American actor, best known for playing the title character in the sitcom Webster.
+He was one of American television's biggest stars in the mid-1980s.

 3. Eva Marcille